awesto/django-shop/docs/tutorial/quickstart.rst

 ---------------------------------

 In order to deliver emails to a real address, we must configure an outgoing SMTP-relay.
-Please set these environment variables, or edit the file ``docker-compose.yml`` to configure the relay connection and its credentials:
+Please set these environment variables, or edit the file ``example/docker-files/email.environ`` and configure the relay connection and their credentials using:

 * DJANGO_EMAIL_HOST
 * DJANGO_EMAIL_PORT